kinde-oss/kinde-java-sdk/README.md

 ### Project Dependencies

 #### Maven

-In order to use this SDK include following POM dependancy.
+To use this SDK, include the following POM dependency.

 ```xml
     <dependency>
       <groupId>com.kinde</groupId>